top of page

 The Yuba River Endowment Scholarships are meant to provide support for Yuba County students and Yuba County residents wishing to continue their education at any college or trade school.

-New!
 The Merle Collins Award - $5000

 Trinity Duran of Lindhurst High